A BRIEF HISTORY OF Seven-0-Seven OPERATIONS INC.

 Proposals were then forwarded to the General Manager of VicRail regarding its restoration.
 Agreements were then put into place and R707 was placed in the old tarpaulin shop, and it was here in February 1981 that the all-volunteer workforce began work on the actual restoration.

 The locomotive was dismantled and the complete overhaul began on the boiler, the frame wheels and axles, the cab fittings, smoke box, cylinders, motion gear and the tender.
 Late in 1984, R707 was steam tested in the presence of the DLI Inspector.
 Having passed all these tests R707 was almost complete.
 Final adjustments were made, and then began the task of painting the locomotive and tender in its original livery as delivered.

 And so, on the 20th July 1985, R707 was returned to service when she ran a trip to Bacchus Marsh and return.
-2015 marks 30 years of operations of R707 by 707 Operations Inc.
+2015 marks 30 years of operations of R707 by Seven - O - Seven Operations Inc.

-The above is merely a pocket history of 707 Operations.
-To find out more about the group and its activities please explore this website and do not hesitate to contact us if we have kindled your interest in Victoria's railway heritage and you would like to be a part of its future.
+The above is merely a pocket history of Seven - O - Seven Operations Inc. To find out more about the group and our activities as a moving museum please explore this website and do not hesitate to contact us if we have kindled your interest in Victoria's railway heritage and you would like to be a part of its future.

 Last Updated: 19 April 2022